Girl: I heard some NEWS LADY on TV talking about how we aren't allowed to say our prayers at school!

 I’ve known and continue to meet nice people who happen to be Christians, so I know it’s not all of them who have this complex.
 Even the author of this strip seems to always appear as happy and positive.
 And he is proud of his beliefs.
 It’s a shame that his Christian readers lead such angry and negative lives.

-MJ Premium Member about 10 years ago
+MJ Premium Member over 10 years ago

 I hadn’t heard about that but am glad that it did happen.
 As long as it is peaceful, anyone should be allowed to speak to anyone listening.